-As the Chair of the Trustee Board, from this year on I have to provide you with a yearly statement which explains what steps have been taken by the Trustee Board, with help from our professional advisers, to meet the new governance standards.
+As the Chair of the Trustee Board, I have to provide you with a yearly statement which explains what steps have been taken by the Trustee Board, with help from our professional advisers, to meet the governance standards.
 The law sets out what information has to be included in my statement and this is covered in sections 1 to 4 below.